 Aside from that, we’re also more insulin sensitive in the morning and more insulin resistant in the evening.
 This means we’re better equipped to digest food earlier on in the day than we are at nighttime.
 Plus, many people find they sleep better and have more balanced appetites the following day when they don’t eat so close to bedtime.

-I hope you found these tips helpful!
-To learn more comprehensive strategies for supporting and improving your digestive system, check out my 4-week Digestive Reset Program.
+To learn more comprehensive strategies for supporting and improving your digestive system, check out my 4-week Digestive Wellness Program.

 Questions?
 Leave ’em in the comments below!